nvieco26/nvieco26/README.md

 # nico's readme
-this is the readme for my school account i guess
+this is the readme for my school account i guess i'm in 9th grade and i'm from Washington, DC

 <!--